bricofoy/yasm/README.md

 `bool elapsed(timeout) `
 returns true if the timeout (in ms) is elapsed since last state change.
 It is very convenient to implement delays.
-Please see blinkLed example.
+Please see BlinkLed example.

 `bool periodic(period); `
-returns true periodically, everytime it is called after the period time (in ms) is elapsed (while in the same state) Please see blinkLed2 example.
+returns true periodically, everytime it is called after the period time (in ms) is elapsed (while in the same state)

 `bool isFirstRun() `
 returns true if called during the first execution of a state, false otherwise.
+Please see blinkLed2 example.

 `unsigned int runCount()`
 returns the number of time current state have been called since the last state change.